-As a parent of an IDEA student, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
-Parents may also request, and IDEA will provide in a timely manner, the following information about the professional qualifications of their student's classroom teachers:
+As a legal guardian of an IDEA student, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
+Legal guardians may also request, and IDEA will provide in a timely manner, the following information about the professional qualifications of their student's classroom teachers:

-- 1. Whether your child's teacher(s) have met state qualification and licensing criteria for their grade levels and subject areas; - 2.
-Whether your child's teacher(s) are serving under emergency or other provisional status through which state qualification or licensing criteria have been waived; - 3.
-Whether the teacher is teaching in the field of discipline of the certification of the teacher; and - 4.
-Whether your child receives services from paraprofessionals and, if so, their qualifications.
+- whether your child's teacher(s) have met state qualification and licensing criteria for their grade levels and subject areas - whether your child's teacher(s) are serving under emergency or other provisional status through which state qualification or licensing criteria have been waived - whether the teacher is teaching in the field of discipline of the certification of the teacher and - whether your child receives services from paraprofessionals and, if so, their qualifications.

-If you would like to receive any of this information, please contact Felida Villarreal, Managing Director of Human Resources Compliance, at felida.villarreal@ideapublicschools.org.
+If you would like to receive any of this information, please contact Felida Villarreal, Vice President of Human Resources, at felida.villarreal@ideapublicschools.org.